confluentinc/ksql/docs/reference2/sql-syntax/data-manipulation.md

+---
+layout: page
+title: How to change data
+tagline: Use DML to change data
-DML: how to change data
+description: How to use DML to change data in ksqlDB
+keywords: ksqldb, sql, dml
+---

-## Inserting data
+## Insert data

 - It's just a Kafka topic
 - Using the insert statement